List of Marvel Comics characters: T: Tusk

-Tusk is a character appearing in American comic books published by Marvel Comics.

-Tusk was an Inhuman with tusk-like protrusions on his shoulders who possessed super-strength and the ability to create miniature clones of himself.
-He was a member of the Dark Riders, a team of evil Inhumans that served Apocalypse by carrying out his "survival of the fittest" program of eliminating mutants deemed to be weak.
+Tusk is an Inhuman with tusk-like protrusions on his shoulders who possesses super-strength and the ability to create miniature clones of himself.
+He is a member of the Dark Riders, a team of Inhumans who serve Apocalypse and carry out his "survival of the fittest" program of eliminating mutants deemed to be weak.

-He and the Dark Riders reappeared against Magneto's X-Men.
-The Riders were trying to kill mutant healers, but were ambushed by Magneto on Genosha.
+He and the Dark Riders reappear against Magneto's X-Men.
+The Riders are trying to kill mutant healers, but are ambushed by Magneto on Genosha.
 It is assumed that they are dead as Magneto tied them to a bomb that leveled the entire island.